Amortized Bayesian Mixture Models: Introduction

 Our work provides the following contributions:

 \begin{itemize} \item We develop a deep learning architecture that takes advantage of a factorization of mixture models where parameter posteriors can be estimated directly from data, and mixture membership classification is estimated based on data and the parameter estimates.
-This allows full Bayesian inference providing the joint posterior distribution of all quantities of interest. \item The implementation is amortized, meaning that the inference is considerably faster than traditional -- non-amortized -- methods, such as MCMC or other Approximate Bayesian Computation methods. \item The amortized mixture implementation introduces a new possibility for extending amortized posterior estimation, which is typically limited to continuous quantities, with the amortized estimation of categorical latent variables with bounded cardinality. \item The proposed framework is able to handle independent mixture models as well as dependent mixtures.
-Our method is able to perform both filtering and smoothing in the case of dependent mixtures. \item We validate our method on a battery of toy and real world examples.
+This allows full Bayesian inference providing the joint posterior distribution of all quantities of interest. \item The implementation is amortized, meaning that the inference is considerably faster than traditional -- non-amortized -- methods, such as MCMC or other Approximate Bayesian Computation methods. \item The amortized mixture implementation extends amortized posterior estimation, which is typically limited to continuous quantities, with the amortized estimation of categorical latent variables with bounded cardinality. \item The proposed framework is able to handle independent mixture models as well as dependent mixtures.
+In the case of dependent mixtures, our method is able to perform both filtering: inferring the latent state at each time given observations up to that time, and smoothing: inferring latent states using the full sequence of observations. \item We validate our method on a battery of toy and real world examples.
 Where possible, we compare our results to that of \texttt{Stan} \citep{carpenter_stan_2017} as a gold standard for MCMC estimation. \item The method is implemented in a \texttt{Python} \citep{rossum_python_2010} library \texttt{BayesFlow} \citep{radev_bayesflow_2022} that provides user-friendly interface for ABI. \end{itemize}